Slicer/teem/src/biff/README.txt

   python3 scan-symbols.py ~/teem -biff 3 gage

-why -biff 3: because -biff 1 is just for observing biff usage;
+why -biff 3: because
+-biff 1 is just for observing biff usage;
--biff 2 is for doing annotations where none have been done before and -biff 3 will over-write old comments and wrong annotations.
+-biff 2 is for doing annotations where none have been done before, and -biff 3 will over-write old comments and wrong annotations.
-But nothing is actually over-written, new files are created, eg:
+But no original source .c files are actually over-written, instead new files are created, eg:

   wrote 2 annotations in miscGage-annote.c
   wrote 5 annotations in kind-annote.c